||Alternate spellings: Raczki [Pol], Rotzk [Yid], Rachki [Rus], Rackos [Lith], Rotchky, Ratzk|

 Raczki Historic Timeline

-As announced below we have added over 800 ship records for Raczki emigrants over a period of about 100 years.
-The last two and very tragic yet heartwarming of these ship arrivals is the 1947 passage of Aron and Lisa (Nussbaum) Derman who arrived in New York on a little boat after surviving the horrors of the Holocaust.
+We have added over 800 records for Raczki emigrants over a period of about 100 years.
+The last two of these ship arrivals is the 1947 passage of Aron and Lisa (Nussbaum) Derman (b1926 Raczki) who arrived in New York on a little boat after surviving the horrors of the Holocaust.
 Their story appears on the US Holocaust Memorial Museum Website.
-Also recommended are the RELATED ARTICLES and LINKS.
+Lisa's sister Pola and mother did not escape.

 19th Century Raczki Documents